 Explicit and Transparent Framing: Be up front if your course will address controversial, sensitive, or politically charged content, or ask students to engage in activities or assignments that they may find uncomfortable, unsettling, or ambiguous.
 This provides you an opportunity to emphasize what is at stake in your course and to indicate the value and significance of such work for achieving course goals, enacting the aims of your discipline or field of study, or perhaps even giving students an opportunity for a life-transforming experience in their outlook or thinking.

-Framing things explicitly and transparently also allows you an opportunity to articulate clear parameters about what is up for grabs—and what’s not—in terms of ideas, viewpoints, or behaviors (for instance the basic respect for others indicated in your class "netiquette" policy is non-negotiable).
-Such framing can be included in the course description on the syllabus, in a welcome message or video, as part of a first day on Zoom, or even as a prompt for a discussion or reflection exercise.
+Framing things explicitly and transparently also allows you an opportunity to articulate clear parameters about what is up for grabs—and what’s not—in terms of ideas, viewpoints, or behaviors.
+Such framing can be included in the course description on the syllabus, in a welcome message or video, or even as a prompt for a discussion or reflection exercise.

 Clear Objectives and Structure or Process: As much as possible, articulate for students the objectives for the various components of your course—not just the course-level learning objectives, but weekly objectives and the purposes for assignments, activities, and course materials.
 This is particularly true for challenging content or potentially fraught activities—why are students being asked to learn such knowledge or do such work?
 Clarity of purpose helps students understand the value of the work, make connections, and see alignment of your course components; it also helps them focus on what is most important, prioritize their time, and articulate their questions when contacting you for assistance.